 This measurement process equally applies to substations in built-up areas where traditional fall-of-potential measurements are impractical.

-So, if you want to get rid of the uncertainty surrounding whether the people working in and around your substations are safe.
-Or a survey of your current Earthing Arrangements.
-Then, why not get in touch using LiveChat below.
-Or, the contact us page to see how we can help you.
+So, if you want to get rid of the uncertainty surrounding whether the people working in and around your substations are safe, or a survey of your current Earthing Arrangements, then get in touch.